dibyendumajumdar/ravi/README.rst

 Experimental Type Annotations
 -----------------------------
 Following type annotations have experimental support.
-These type annotations are not statically enforced.
+These type annotations are not always statically enforced.
 Furthermore using these types does not affect the JIT code generation, i.e. variables annotated using these types are still treated as dynamic types.

 The scenarios where these type annotations have an impact are: